arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 Although the change is as simple as before (you just added a humble `count`), the Type Sytem will not let you down.
 On the contrary, it immediately highlights all the lines where your code fails to compile.

-Notice: a compilation error now is not a harm.
+Notice: a compilation error is not a harm.
 On the contrary: it's a gift from Heaven, it's a lighthouse to follow.
 Instead of being left to sink or swim, the Type Sytem is there to suggest you how to complete your implementation.
 Beautiful.